-Peter Jackson Debuts “The Hobbit” Footage in 48 Frames-Per-Second
+Peter Jackson Debuts “The Hobbit” at 48 Frames-Per-Second

-I was fortunate enough to see and experience 17 minutes of footage from The Hobbit An Unexpected Journey at 48 frames per second, at the recent New Zealand Movie Convention.
-This was the same footage as shown at this year's Cinema Con Convention at Caesars Palace Las Vegas.
+I was fortunate enough to see and experience 17 minutes of footage from The Hobbit An Unexpected Journey.
+The Hobbit at 48 frames per second was shown at the recent New Zealand Movie Convention.
+This was the same footage as shown at this year’s Cinema Con Convention at Caesars Palace Las Vegas.
 The footage was presented in 3D and followed with the same footage in 3D filmed at 24 frames per second.

 I must say the 48 frames per second was mind blowing and whilst it takes your eyes a few minutes to adjust, to see what we saw on screen was just absolutely unbelievable.